workingDog/cyberstationFX/README.md

 *MongoDB* is used to store the current state of *CyberStation*, that is, the current list of bundles being edited, as well as the log all transactions to the Taxii servers.
 Note only the current state is saved and restored, there is no history of data.
-In addition, *MongoDB* can be used in saving STIX files into a *MongoDB* database.
+In addition, *MongoDB* can be used in saving STIX files into a separate *MongoDB* database.
 To enable these features, *MongoDB* must be installed and running.